Jiří Jeníček

 Jiří Jeníček (8 March 1895 in Beroun – 22 February 1963 in Prague) was a Czech photographer and filmmaker.
 He is also the writer of theoretical works in both areas.

 He is known for his film-making for Czechoslovak Army in the 1930s and also photographed for the illustrated weekly Pestrý týden.
-He was Director of the Film Departent of the Ministry of National Defense in post-World-War II Czechoslovakia.
+He was Director of the Film Department of the Ministry of National Defense in post-World-War II Czechoslovakia.